Casetext vs Westlaw Edge: We Tested Both (2026)

 Is Casetext better than Westlaw in 2026?

 For most lawyers, yes.
 Casetext CoCounsel found relevant cases 3x faster and was marginally more accurate in our 50-query test.
-Westlaw Edge wins only when you need the deepest possible coverage of obscure or international sources.
+Westlaw Edge wins only when you need the deepest possible coverage of obscure or international sources, or when you're already locked into a multi-year Westlaw contract.

 How much does Casetext cost vs Westlaw?

 Casetext starts at $250/user/month with transparent pricing.
-Westlaw Edge uses custom enterprise pricing that typically ranges from $400-800/user/month depending on modules and firm size.
+Westlaw Edge uses custom enterprise pricing that typically ranges from $400–800/user/month depending on modules, firm size, and Precision add-ons.
+Discounts of 20–35% are routinely available if you negotiate at renewal.

 Can I use both Casetext and Westlaw together?